KarchinLab/bigmhc/README.md

 #### Required Argument for Training and Retraining
 * `-t` or `--tgtcol` column index of target values
-  * Optional for `predict.py`
-  * If using `predict.py`, this column is used to calculate performance metrics.
-  * If using `train.py`, elements in this column are considered ground truth values.
+  * Elements in this column are considered ground truth values.
 * `-o` or `--out` output directory
   * Directory to save model parameters for each epoch